 Now that you know the best way to get around Bohol Island in the Philippines, time to show why this wonderland enchanted us!

 Bohol Philippines » Panglao Island

 Each of the 75 islands around Bohol is unique and stunning.
-Panglao, one of the most beautiful and well known of the Bohol Islands, is connected to Bohol main island by a bridge.
+Panglao, one of the most beautiful and well-known of the Bohol Islands, is connected to Bohol main island by a bridge.
 The bridge makes commuting between the two islands super easy.
-Here is what you can’t miss while in Panglao Island:
+Here is what you can’t miss while on Panglao Island:

 » Alona Beach

 Alona Beach in Panglao Island is the most famous Bohol Island Destinations.
 The majority of tourists stay there, and I believe that it’s the most beautiful of the Bohol tourist spots.
 White sand, crystal clear water, giant starfish, and a breathtaking sunset.
 Do you need any more reasons to stay there?

 In Alona Beach, you can find restaurants, bars, and hotels literally on the sand.
 Sunbathing and eating at the same time!
 Perfect for beach bums like us!

 From Alona, you can take a boat to Balicasag and Virgin Island.
 The island-hopping trip is a must.
 If you go to Bohol and don’t do it, you’re a fool!
 (Sorry, no offense!)

 » Island Hopping Trip to Balicasag & Virgin Island